 • How is a migraine treated during pregnancy?

-• Which medications are indicated or contraindicated?
+• Which drugs are indicated or contraindicated?

 • Is pregnancy threatened by migraine disease?